OtmaneDaoudi/C-complex-declarations-parser/README.md

 | dirdcl2  | |  |  |  | dirdcl2 ==> ] dirdcl1 | dirdcl2 ==> number ] dirdcl1 |  |  |

 # Notes:
--The program only support identifiers with one character.<br />
+-The program only supports identifiers with one character.<br />
 -Supports one-digit array lengths.<br />
 -No support for function args.<br />
 -No support for constants declaration.<br />